tanem/express-backbone-boilerplate/README.md

  * Can be accessed via `http://localhost:3000/client/`

 [RequireJS](http://requirejs.org/) is used for file and module loading.
 [Backbone.js](http://backbonejs.org/) is the client-side MVC framework.
 [Handlebars](http://handlebarsjs.com/) is used for client-side templating.
-[Compass](http://compass-style.org/) is used for CSS authoring, and is started as part of the start script.
+[Compass](http://compass-style.org/) is used for CSS authoring.

 ## Unit tests